sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 * Requested budget.
 * Justify the budget. (lav budgettet)
+	* For our part we estimate 30 000 for supplies? shoud it be 50 000?
+*

 #### Why is the development of this technology a priority to you company/organization?
 How will you develop this opportunity during and after the activity?
 What happens next (please include a timeline)?